two students walking outside a building on campus

 PH 311 Issues in Ethical Theory (3)

 Specific issues in the philosophical study of morality; e.g., the objectivity of moral judgments, the place of reason in moral thinking, proof of basic moral principles, the status of moral language.
-Prerequisite: At least one of the following: PH 100, PH 102, PH 201, PH 202, PH 211 or PH 301 with a grade of C or better.
+Prerequisite: At least one of the following: PH 100, PH 102, PH 201, PH 211 or PH 301 with a grade of C or better.

 PH 312 Social-Political Philosophy (3)